-Weight gain can happen to any of us in mid-life for a number of reasons — including genetics, and changes in diet, activity level and medications.
+Weight gain can happen to any of us in mid-life for a number of reasons — including genetics, and changes in diet, activity level, and medications.
 The great news: There proven tips for weight loss can help you keep those pounds at bay.
 By your next birthday, you’ll be well on your way to feeling younger — and slimmer — if you keep a few handy tricks in mind all year long.

 Numerous studies suggest that eating full-fat dairy helps block weight after menopause—and doubles the odds of dropping pounds if you’re dieting.
-Dairy’s fats, calcium and amino acids help burn blood sugar for fuel before it turns into body fat, University of Tennessee researchers explain.
-The study-proven dose: Two to three servings daily (a serving is 8 oz. of milk or yogurt, 1-1/2 oz. hard cheese or 1/2 cup cottage cheese).
+Dairy’s fats, calcium, and amino acids help burn blood sugar for fuel before it turns into body fat, University of Tennessee researchers explain.
+The study-proven dose: Two to three servings daily (a serving is 8 oz. of milk or yogurt, 1 to 1/2 oz. hard cheese or 1/2 cup cottage cheese).

-Getting insufficient sleep for as little as two nights can cause our bodies to become 20% less effective at regulating blood sugar levels, which is the key to weight loss,? says Schoffro Cook.
+Getting insufficient sleep for as little as two nights can cause our bodies to become 20 percent less effective at regulating blood sugar levels, which is the key to weight loss? says Schoffro Cook.
 Plus, sleep deprivation increases sugar cravings and decreases feelings of fullness after meals!

 Let’s face it, most of us just aren’t as active as we were as youngsters — and you don’t have to be to keep your waistline in check!
 The latest research reveals that just a daily eight-minute output of intense activity (walking very briskly, for example, can boost your calorie burn as much as 30 minutes of moderate exercise does, says naturopath Michelle Schoffro Cook, Ph.D., D.N.M., author of 60 Seconds to Slim.
 “Intense exercise quickly boosts your heart rate and increases oxygenation in your blood, which gets your fat-burning mechanism working at high efficiency,” Cook said.